mikhail-tsennykh/MvcCheckBoxList/README.txt

 // to display a checkbox list of all tests and have some of them selected:
 // manually setting name
-@Html.CheckBoxList("Tests",                 // NAME of checkbox list
+@Html.CheckBoxList("Tests",                 // NAME of checkbox list (html 'name' property of each checkbox in the list)
 		   x => x.Tests,            // data source (list of 'Tests' in our case) x => x.Id,               // field from data source to be used for checkbox VALUE x => x.Name,             // field from data source to be used for checkbox TEXT